 There is a lot more to it, but for now check out the introductory videos reviewing and demoing the product:

-We are excited to announce another new release for the Backendless platform as we approach the release of Version 6.0.
-Available today, Release 5.6.2 includes two powerful new features and a variety of bug fixes.
+We are excited to announce a new release for the Backendless platform as we approach the release of Version 6.0.
+Available now, Release 5.7.0 includes two powerful new features: spatial data and console visibility controls.
 Read on to learn more.
-We recently told you about the introduction of Developer Permissions in Release 5.6.0.
-In the…
+We previewed the new Geolocation feature in our 2019 year-end post; the other is a…